Miami Beach vs Brickell vs Wynwood: Which Base Fits Your Trip?

 Rain or high heat makes the area comparison less about distance and more about how many corrections the plan requires.

 Miami Beach and Brickell can each carry a stay.
-Wynwood is more useful as a deliberate lane in the current first wave.
+Wynwood is more useful as a deliberate lane in the current coverage, especially when the day needs art or food energy.

-Calibration: Keep Wynwood framed as a lane until the platform has enough source-checked stay coverage there.
+Calibration: Keep Wynwood framed as a lane until the guide has enough reviewed stay coverage there.

-Let dinner and weather pressure break the tie
+Mistake: letting dinner and weather fight the hotel

-The area choice becomes clearer when the first meal and weather backup are already known.
+The area choice becomes clearer when the first meal, late return, and weather backup are already known.

 Calibration: Use these anchors as examples of trip logic, not a claim to rank all Miami dining.